jangorecki/Rbitcoin/README.md

 ## Significant changes post 0.9.2

-Requires latest data.table `1.9.3` (available at the moment only on [github](https://github.com/Rdatatable/data.table)).
+* Requires latest data.table `1.9.4`.
-Each function that query over http(s) by default will invoke antiddos procedure behind the scene.
+* Each function that query over http(s) by default will invoke antiddos procedure behind the scene.
 Read `?antiddos` for customization.
-Now it is possible to add new markets and currency pairs just by setting `options()`.
+* Now it is possible to add new markets and currency pairs just by setting `options()`.
-Read NEWS file for more details.
+* wallet_manager archive contains additional column.

-temporary:
+* Read NEWS file for more details.

-wallet_manager and plots might not work yet due to the changes in api.dict
+temporary: plot not working yet due to the changes in api.dict

 ## Installation